cython/cython/docs/src/userguide/language_basics.rst

                 ...

 If a ``noexcept`` function *does* finish with an exception then it will print a warning message but not allow the exception to propagate further.
+On the other hand, calling a ``noexcept`` function has zero overhead related to managing exceptions, unlike the previous declarations.

 Some things to note:

 * ``cdef`` functions that are also ``extern`` are implicitly declared ``noexcept`` or ``@cython.exceptval(check=False)``.